AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/reference-a-list-or-smart-list-across-workspaces.md

 ---
 # Reference a List or Smart List Across Workspaces {#reference-a-list-or-smart-list-across-workspaces}

-Lists and smart lists can be shared and referenced across workspaces for easy reuse from the Database.
+Lists and Smart Lists can be shared and referenced across workspaces for easy reuse from the Database.

 >[!NOTE]
 >
->Person partition rules apply (smart lists and static lists in a workspace only show people who are both members of the list *and* members of the current workspace).
+>Person partition rules apply (Smart Lists and static lists in a workspace only show people who are both members of the list _and_ members of the current workspace).

 ## Share a List or Smart List {#share-a-list-or-smart-list}

-1. Go to the **Database**.
+1. Go to the **[!UICONTROL Database]**.

    ![](assets/db-1.png)